Why is social play important?

 As opposed to unoccupied play, the onlooker is absolutely observing a particular group of children rather than anything else that happens to be interesting at the moment.
 In order to be able to see and hear everything going on, the child stands or sits within speaking distance of the group.

 Playing alone or solitary play is the third stage of play behaviors.
 As the name implies, a child spends much of their time playing alone with toys that are not the toys used by other children nearby.

-In the solitary play, the child is usually so absorbed in their own play that they show no interest if other children are nearby and do not bother to approach them.
+In solitary play, the child is usually so absorbed in their own play that they show no interest if other children are nearby and do not bother to approach them.

-During this stage, children can develop their personal skills including motor skills, tactile skills, and decision-making skills.
+During this play stage, children can develop their personal skills including motor skills, tactile skills, and decision-making skills.

 A good example is block building.
 It involved locating and placing each piece in its desired position.
 While working on connections between objects, children exercise their thinking skills.
 Additionally, foam blocks provide unique sensory experiences4.

 Parallel play is commonly found in two-year-olds.
 In this stage, children play independently in parallel play, but the activity they choose or the toys they play with are similar to those used by other children around.
 Nevertheless, they do not mimic how other children play with the toy and do not attempt to change the way other children play.
 They play beside rather than with other children.

 Parallel play is considered one of the first signs of simple social play in young children.
 Children pass through this “stage” as they progress from solitary players to social ones.